rluyck/DL-with-Keras/README.md

 # Deep Learning with Keras

-- This repository contains the data and my notebooks produced during the Keras with TensorFlow Course (freecodecamp.org)
+- This repository contains the data and notebooks produced during the Keras with TensorFlow Course (freecodecamp.org)

 ## Course and notebooks overview